 8 Questions for Understanding Your Learners

 When designing any learning event, the Dialogue Education 8 Steps of Design method demands that you develop in advance a deep understanding of who will participate, taking into account their individual experience and needs so that you can tailor the design specifically for them; any learning event that makes too many assumptions about the participants is bound to disappoint.

 In our foundational course, Learning to Listen, Learning to Teach, we use a simple tool called the ASO Triangle – Ask-Study-Observe – which provides you with a straightforward way of truly getting to know your participants so that you can develop an exceptional learning event.

 This blog post gives you a snapshot of the first leg of the triangle: ASK!

-(What follows is excerpted from the new, downloadable book, Dialogue Education Step by Step: A Guide for Designing Exceptional Learning Events – the e-book covers the full ASO Triangle, with helpful examples and suggestions for work you can do with this tool).
+(What follows is excerpted from the book, Dialogue Education Step by Step: A Guide for Designing Exceptional Learning Events – by Darlene Goetzman the e-book covers the full ASO Triangle, with helpful examples and suggestions for work you can do with this tool).

 In the ASK dimension, you will need to decide who you will ask, what you will ask, and how will you ask it.

 Who can tell you about the situation, the learners, and what content is most important for this particular learning event?
 You want a range of opinions and insights, acknowledging that there are some decisions that will have been made for you and the learners.
 Here are a few examples of the types of people you might consider speaking to, depending, of course, on the field in which participants are working and the content you will be teaching :

 - Case counselors

 - Lead trainers